djalbat/juxtapose/README.md

 body.append(exampleDiv);
 ```

 The `body` DOM element was chosen here for the sake of the example.
-If you are not happy using it, create an element that references a root `div` element, say, either by passing the requisite CSS selector to the `Div` class constructor, or, if you have the DOM element to hand, using the static `fromHTML()` factory method.
+If you are not happy using it, create an element that references a root `div` element, say, either by passing the requisite CSS selector to the `Div` class constructor, or, if you have the DOM element to hand, using the static `fromHTML()` factory method:

 ```js
 const easyui = require('easyui'),